 The Introvert ENTP

-It might seem like a contradictory title, but in truth each personality time possess qualities which are introverted and extroverted.
-No one can be all on one side, or else they wouldn’t function like a very healthy human being.
-Some extroverted types can display as rather introverted, and this can make it difficult to type them sometimes.
-While ENTPs can be very extroverted when they are around others, they certainly have behaviors which make them appear much more like an introvert.
-People are far more complex than the simplest form of their personalities, and so there are reasons why exploring the introversion in an extroverted type, is actually rather valuable.
+It might seem like a contradictory title, but in truth, each personality time possesses qualities that are introverted and extroverted.
+No one can be all on one side, or they wouldn’t function like a healthy human being.
+Some extroverted types can display as rather introverted, making it difficult to type them sometimes.
+While ENTPs can be very extroverted when they are around others, they certainly have behaviors that make them appear much more like an introvert.
+People are far more complex than the simplest form of their personalities, and so there are reasons why exploring introversion in an extroverted type, is actually rather valuable.
 This is something that can be especially important to discuss when it comes to the ENTP.
 So here are a few things you should know about the introvert ENTP.